SonarQube Server

 OWASP Top 10 2021 support

 The OWASP Foundation released an updated Top 10 list late last year that shuffled some existing categories around and added three new ones.
-With SonarQube 9.4, we've added support for that updated list side-by-side with OWASP Top 10 2017.
+With SonarQube Server 9.4, we've added support for that updated list side-by-side with OWASP Top 10 2017.
 You'll find that the relevant existing rules have been updated to reference the new list.
 And on the rules and issues pages, you'll be able to filter issues by the new categories.

 In Enterprise Edition, we've added a report for the 2021 categories that you'll find both in the UI and in the Security Report PDF.